tejomaygadgil/cgpos/README.md

 From then on you can build various parts of the project using `make`.

-Generate a convenient helpfile of all available options by running:
+You can get a convenient helpfile of all available options by running:
 ```
+$ cd /dir/to/repository
 $ make
 Available rules: